How We Work

 • When should I book an appointment to file my taxes?

-If you don’t owe any taxes, there’s no strict deadline to file.
-In that case, we recommend booking an appointment in May to avoid the rush.
+Timing: If you don’t owe any taxes, there’s no strict deadline.
+In that case, consider booking in May to avoid the rush.

 • Should I choose the same accountant at Solid Tax for my tax preparation?